 The court was careful to note that the concepts of reimbursement and subrogation, while similar, are different principles.
 Subrogation allows the insurer to stand in the shoes of the insured, whereas, with reimbursement, the insurer only has a right of repayment against the insured.

 The court further noted that that the Louisiana Supreme Court has recognized that health and accident insurers can readily protect themselves by stipulating reimbursement rights or conventional subrogation in their policy contracts.
 Martin v.
 Louisiana Farm Bureau Cas.
 Ins.
 Co., 638 So.2d 1067 (La.
 1994).
 Where the policy provides for reimbursement by the insured to the insurer and the insured settles with the third-party tortfeasor, the insurer is entitled to collect from the benefits it paid.
 Washington Nat.
 Ins.
 Co. v.
 Brown, 654 So.2d 724 (La.
 App.
 1995), writ denied, 661 So.2d 497 (La.
 1995).

 For years, the publication of Directive Number 175 prevented many insurers from successfully pursuing subrogation and reimbursement claims in Louisiana.
 As a result of the recent ruling, however, insurers and subrogation professionals should review their policy language to ensure that their plan language is sufficient to overcome the application of the “Made Whole Doctrine” or “Full Compensation Rule.”

-If you have any questions regarding subrogation of health plans or insurance policies, please contact Lauren Davis at [email protected].
+If you have any questions regarding subrogation of health plans or insurance policies, please contact James Busenlener at email@example.com.